Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 9. Microphones

-Microphones capture audio input, like voice recording, and communication through applications.
+Microphones capture audio input, like voice recording and communication through applications.

-Computer basics, input devices of computer
+output unit of computer, computer basics, input devices of computer

 10. Barcode Readers and QR Code Scanners